maxfragg/ForGeOSI/README.md

 ###Known bugs and limitations
-* Python 3 compability needs to be tested
+* Python 3 compatibility needs to be tested
 * raw-disk-export in the python API is broken, I'm using vboxmanage instead
 * Running programs in Windows guests with '-' in arguments, breaks things, be careful with that.
 * limited support for Windows hosts